 Digital Transformation is a hot topic in the world of technology and for good reason too.
-With technology advancing at such a rapid speed, it would be hard to argue that digitising would have overwhelmingly negative effects on an organization.
-Traditional or legacy solutions that require hardware and human intervention are often being replaced by software only or cloud based solutions that utilize automation to complete tasks; Soon enough artificial intelligence could take that a step further.
+With technology advancing at such a rapid speed, it would be hard to argue that digitising would have overwhelmingly negative effects on an organisation.
+Traditional or legacy solutions that require hardware and human intervention are often being replaced by software only or cloud based solutions that utilise automation to complete tasks; Soon enough artificial intelligence could take that a step further.

 Digital Transformation is the change associated with the application of digital technology.
 Digital Transformation inherently enables new types of innovation and creativity rather than just supporting traditional approaches to business.

 Each journey to the cloud will be different and as there are so many cloud services the approach may vary widely.
 For businesses to undergo cloud implementations, the process should be as easy as possible and service/technology providers should assist in this.
-Achieving digital transformation is not the only reason for organizations wanting to move towards cloud usage models but for some the challenges of adopting cloud, outweigh the benefits.
+Achieving digital transformation is not the only reason for organisations wanting to move towards cloud usage models but for some the challenges of adopting cloud, outweigh the benefits.

 One of the most common reasons for businesses not being open to the idea of cloud is a lack of technical resource, including but not limited to bandwidth availability.
 It may seem obvious but ‘cloud’ based services are run via the internet and without internet they aren’t going to be available – businesses in remote areas may have to rely on local systems or improve the internet provision they have available to make use of them.

-For many businesses who have successfully utilized ‘traditional’ systems and solutions there is no compelling reason for them to change systems and move to cloud.
+For many businesses who have successfully utilised ‘traditional’ systems and solutions there is no compelling reason for them to change systems and move to cloud.
 Implementing new systems, cloud or otherwise, requires a large amount of forward planning, testing and knowledge all of which take time.
 Trying to save time and improve efficiency is a goal for most businesses so implementing large-scale change projects may not make sense.